itsddpanda/CASscanner/README.md

 You would need CAS, - Get CAS from Karvy(https://mfs.kfintech.com/investor/General/ConsolidatedAccountStatement).
 Select detailed report
 ![](https://github.com/itsddpanda/CASscanner/blob/main/delete.png)

 Since this file is password protected, you would need to unlock it and make it password free i.e. opens without password.
-Google "pdf password removal".
+Google "pdf password removal" or use tools like qpdf (https://github.com/qpdf/qpdf/releases/).
 You will get many online tools for it.

 Secondly, goto (https://www.amfiindia.com/nav-history-download) and Click on "Download Complete NAV Report in Text Format", save it and give it a name "NAVAll.txt".